Designing your first workflow

 This is the workflow we would like to create.
 For now we disabled the import feature..
 You should really try to create it on your own

-This is probably the most basic workflow you can create, but it will teach you a lot about the Arkitekt Workflow
+This is probably the most basic workflow you can create, but it will teach you a lot about the Arkitekt Workflow and its design.
+A few things to note here.

 -